-The auditor examines whether revenues which should be attributed to the Action (including inter alia grants and funding received from other donors, revenue generated by the Action, contributions in kind, have been allocated to the Action and disclosed in the Final Financial Report.
-For this purpose the auditor should consult the beneficiary and examine documentation obtained from the beneficiary, e.g. income accounts in the General Ledger21.
+The auditor examines whether revenues which should be attributed to the Action (including inter alia grants and funding received from other donors, revenue generated by the Action, contributions in kind, [delete if not applicable, i.e. calls 2012 interest earned on pre-financing) have been allocated to the Action and disclosed in the Final Financial Report.
+For this purpose the auditor should consult the beneficiary and examines documentation obtained from the beneficiary, e.g. income accounts in the General Ledger.